-The President is to preside at all meetings of the Board and perform such other duties consistent with the office as may be imposed by the Board.
-At Board meetings, the President assists the Board in focusing on the agenda, discussions, and deliberations.
+The President is to preside at all Meetings of the Board and perform such other duties consistent with the office as may be imposed by the Board.
+At Board Meetings, the President assists the Board in focusing on the agenda, discussions, and deliberations.
 The President does not possess any power of veto.
 As presiding officer of the Board, the President is to faithfully communicate the will of the Board majority in matters of policy.
 The President is also recognized as the official head of the District for all ceremonial purposes.
-The President shall be selected by the Board annually in December.
+The Board shall select the President annually in December.